School Science Lessons

 Dried herb is sold as aerials.

-A "dandelion clock" is a children's game where the number of puffs needed to blow away all the achenes from the white ball of the seed head, blowball, is supposed to " tell the time".
+A "dandelion clock" is a children's game where the number of puffs needed to blow away all the achenes from the white ball of the seed head, blowball, is " tells the time".

 Dandelion, Mudbrick Herb Cottage, See text below images.